dyna-record

 Docs

 The update method enables modifications to existing items in a DynamoDB table.
 It supports updating simple attributes, handling nullable fields, and managing relationships between entities, including updating and removing foreign keys.
+Only attributes defined on the model can be updated, and will be enforced via types and runtime schema validation.

 Updating simple attributes